Webinar – Next Generation Revalidation

 We are pleased to announce that we are holding our next PReP User Group on Wednesday 4th July 2018 in Taunton, Somerset.

 To date we have had excellent feedback and are keen to ensure that all our clients benefit from these events.
+The aim of the forum is to provide clarity and updates on existing roadmap functionality, facilitate an open forum for clients to discuss PReP and gather expectations and suggestions for future development.

 Please join us for a webinar on Wednesday 21st March 2018 at 10am to learn how to get involved in the modernisation of community care operational IT.
 Premier IT invite you to take part in the roll out of new technology finally providing much needed support in three critical operational areas of providing care in the community: